Skip to main content

 Step 4.
 Hover over the form template you want to start working with, then click on Customize it to start making it your own.

 Step 5.
-THIS IS SUPER IMPORTANT.
-Select an existing segment(s) or create a new segment(s) for your form.
+Important: Select an existing segment(s) or create a new segment(s) for your form.

-1. Your new subscribers will be automatically added to this segment when they opt in.
+1. Your new subscribers will be automatically added to this main form segment when they opt in.

-2. You will need this information to automate workflows in the future—available on the Email and Everything plans.
+2. You will need this information to automate workflows—available on the Email and Everything plans.
 (Learn more about how this works for sending automated emails here.)

 3. You can later pull reports and insights on this segment's behavior to determine the success of your opt-in form.